ijoshua932/vpn-install-config/README.md

 ![image](https://github.com/ijoshua932/vpn-install-config/assets/139269375/8303f587-c7b9-41a8-a1e4-66e48c3d5be4)
 </p>
 <p>
 After connecting to a server in the Netherlands, you can see that my IP address has changed.
-You can also see the current capacity of the server and the upload and download speeds in kilobytes per second.
+You can also see the current capacity of the server and the upload and download speeds.
 </p>
 <br />